 Checking your Transunion credit score for free

-American company Transunion acquired CallCredit in 2018, which was the newest of the credit agencies in the UK (it only started in 2000).
+American company Transunion acquired CallCredit in 2018, which was the newest of the credit reference agencies in the UK (it only started in 2000).
 Their scores run from 0-710, and they also provide credit ratings of 1-5 (which tally up with their scores).

 They don’t offer a subscription service directly, with a statutory request facility is the only way for you to get your score from them direct.
-To check for free you can use their offshoot Credit Karma’s service (which did used to be known as Noddle), which provides you with a regular free score.
+To check for free you can use their offshoot Credit Karma’s service (which used to be known as Noddle), which provides you with a regular free score.